-(g) the full terms of the Performance Rights (including the performance hurdles) are contained in Annexure C to this Explanatory Memorandum.
-The proposed issue of Performance Rights to Messrs Lusted and Dowland (or their nominee(s)) in respect of the 2022 LTI Award will, subject to the satisfaction of the Vesting Conditions and performance hurdles (described in Annexure C), vest in 3 tranches over a 3-year period as follows:
+- (e) up to 4,963,226 Performance Rights will be issued to Mr Lusted (or his nominee(s)), and up to 4,689,142 Performance Rights will be issued to Mr Dowland (or his nominee(s)) pursuant to the 2024 LTI Award under the Plan. - (f) the full terms of the Performance Rights (including the performance hurdle) are contained in Annexure C to this Explanatory Memorandum.
+The proposed issue of Performance Rights to Messrs Lusted and Dowland (or their nominee(s)) in respect of the 2024 LTI Award will, subject to the satisfaction of the Vesting Conditions and performance hurdle (described in Annexure C), vest in 3 tranches over a 3-year period as follows:

-2022 LTI Award Tranche Performance Test Period Vesting Date Number of Performance Rights vesting Tranche 1 1 January 2022 to 31 December 2022 31 January 2023 Up to 1/7 th of total 2022 LTI Award Performance Rights Tranche 2 1 January 2022 to 31 December 2023 31 January 2024 Up to 2/7 th of the total 2022 LTI Award Performance Rights Tranche 3 1 January 2022 to 31 December 2024 31 January 2025 Up to 4/7 th of the total 2022 LTI Award Performance Rights
+2024 LTI Award Tranche Performance Test Period Vesting Date Number of Performance Rights vesting Tranche 1 1 January 2024 to 31 December 2024 31 January 2025 Up to 1/7 th of total 2024 LTI Award Performance Rights Tranche 2 1 January 2024 to 31 December 2025 31 January 2026 Up to 2/7 th of the total 2024 LTI Award Performance Rights Tranche 3 1 January 2024 to 31 December 2026 31 January 2027 Up to 4/7 th of the total 2024 LTI Award Performance Rights

-Vesting of Performance Rights requires continued employment through to the Vesting Date and
+Vesting of Performance Rights requires continued employment through to the Vesting Date and 100% for Mr Lusted and 75% for Mr Dowland of the Performance Rights in each Tranche are subject to the "Absolute total shareholder return" (ATSR) performance minimum threshold and vesting schedule set out in Annexure C.

-- 56.25% of the Performance Rights in each Tranche are subject to the "Absolute total shareholder return" (ATSR) performance minimum threshold and vesting schedule set out in Annexure C; and - ii) 18.75% of the Performance Rights in each Tranche are subject to the "Relative total shareholder return" (RTSR) performance vesting schedule set out in Annexure C. - (h) a summary of the material terms of the Plan are set out in Annexure A to this Explanatory Memorandum; - (i) the proposed issue of Performance Rights under the Plan is designed to encourage the Executive Directors to have a continuing strong alignment with other Shareholders through increasing share ownership by way of a combination of the achievement of the Company's objectives (and that progress being reflected in share price performance) and retention mechanisms to provide consistent long-term service.
-Under the Company's current circumstances, the Directors consider (in the absence of Mr Lusted and Mr Dowland) that the incentives represented by the issue of Performance Rights are a cost effective and efficient means for the Company to provide a reward and incentive, as opposed to alternative forms of incentive, such as the payment of additional cash compensation; - (j) the Company's advisers, RSM Australia Pty Ltd, have valued the Performance Rights using the Analytical Model and a Monte-Carlo simulation model in the manner set out in Annexure B to this Explanatory Memorandum.
+- (g) a summary of the material terms of the Plan are set out in Annexure A to this Explanatory Memorandum. - (h) the proposed issue of Performance Rights under the Plan is designed to encourage the Executive Directors to have a continuing strong alignment with other Shareholders through increasing share ownership by way of a combination of the achievement of the Company's objectives (and that progress being reflected in share price performance) and retention mechanisms to provide consistent long-term service.
+Under the Company's current circumstances, the Directors consider (in the absence of Mr Lusted and Mr Dowland) that the incentives represented by the issue of Performance Rights are a cost effective and efficient means for the Company to provide a reward and incentive, as opposed to alternative forms of incentive, such as the payment of additional cash compensation. - (i) the Company's advisers, RSM Australia Pty Ltd, have valued the Performance Rights using the Analytical Model and a Monte-Carlo simulation model in the manner set out in Annexure B to this Explanatory Memorandum.
 Based on the assumptions set out at Annexure B to this Explanatory Memorandum, it is considered that the estimated average value of the Performance Rights to be issued to the Participating Directors pursuant to each Vesting Condition for each tranche are as follows:

-Valuation date Award Type Vesting Condition Valuation methodology Value per Performance Right 23 Mar 2022 Performance Rights -Tranche 1 Service condition Analytical Model A\$0.08 23 Mar 2022 Performance Rights - Tranche 1 Service condition and ATSR hurdle Monte-Carlo A\$0.0714 23 Mar 2022 Performance Rights - Tranche 1 Service condition and RTSR hurdle Monte-Carlo A\$0.0638 23 Mar 2022 Performance Rights -Tranche 2 Service condition Analytical Model A\$0.08 23 Mar 2022 Performance Rights - Tranche 2 Service condition and ATSR hurdle Monte-Carlo A\$0.0673 23 Mar 2022 Performance Rights - Tranche 2 Service condition and RTSR hurdle Monte-Carlo A\$0.0629 23 Mar 2022 Performance Rights -Tranche 3 Service condition Analytical Model A\$0.08 23 Mar 2022 Performance Rights - Tranche 3 Service condition and ATSR hurdle Monte-Carlo A\$0.0515 23 Mar 2022 Performance Rights - Tranche 3 Service condition and RTSR hurdle Monte-Carlo A\$0.0579
+Valuation date Award Type Vesting Condition Valuation methodology Value per Performance Right 4 Mar 2024 Performance Rights -Tranche 1 Service condition Analytical Model A\$0.015 4 Mar 2024 Performance Rights - Tranche 1 Service condition and ATSR hurdle Monte-Carlo A\$0.0102 4 Mar 2024 Performance Rights -Tranche 2 Service condition Analytical Model A\$0.015 4 Mar 2024 Performance Rights - Tranche 2 Service condition and ATSR hurdle Monte-Carlo A\$0.0098 4 Mar 2024 Performance Rights -Tranche 3 Service condition Analytical Model A\$0.015 4 Mar 2024 Performance Rights - Tranche 3 Service condition and ATSR hurdle Monte-Carlo A\$0.0082